 Initially, Internet Protocol (IP) version 4 (Ipv4) was used to deliver network packets over the Internet from one host to another.
 It uses 32-bit addresses, thus limiting the number of possible hosts to 232, or 4 294 967 296.
 Due to the constantly increasing demand of new Internet-capable devices and applications, one popular method to avoid IPv4 address space exhaustion was the introduction of Network address translation (NAT).
 NAT enables networks to map multiple hosts inside a network to use one public IP address, therefore reducing the usage of public IPv4 addresses.

 For WebRTC, however, it is vital to know the public IP address of all parties in order to set up a peer-to-peer connection between them.
-This functionality is achieved through the use of the Session Traversal Utilities for NAT (STUN) protocol.
+This functionality is achieved by the use of the Session Traversal Utilities for NAT (STUN) protocol.
 It enables an application to detect the usage of NAT in a host’s network, and to retrieve the allocated IP address and port if that is the case.
 A third-party STUN server is necessary in order to obtain the host’s public IP address (cf. Loreto & Romano 2014, p.
 8).
 There are publicly available STUN servers for developers to use in this case, for example from Google (cf. Dutton 2012).

 Additionally, the Traversal Using Relays around NAT (TURN) protocol extends the functionality of STUN by allowing a host inside a network that uses NAT to receive a public IP address from a relay server (cf. Loreto & Romano 2014, p.
 8).
 Consequently, the host is able to „receive media from any peer that can send packets to the public Internet“ (Loreto & Romano 2014, p.
 8).